SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentInfo/SetLegalBaseName.md

 so.topic: reference
 ---

-Name of the LegalBase associated with this consent
+Name of the NSLegalBase associated with this consent

 **Parameter:**
  - **legalBaseName** String